1986 - Born / living until 2018 in Vienna

 since 2009 - Producing Commercials and Music Videos

 2014 - Published VIENNA

-since 2018 - Living and working in Los Angeles
+since 2018 - Living and Working in Los Angeles and Vienna

 We’re looking at data.
 Words I have typed, saved and stored on a computer's memory.
 I gave access by putting them online.
 Yet they only exist in the mind as words, since the brain translates pixels into letters, letters into words, words into information and information into meaning.
 The computer is only translating codes into pixels.